 Are these tools compatible with my current CMS?

-Surfer SEO and Jasper are compatible with popular content management systems (CMS) like WordPress and Shopify.
-We tested integration with these platforms and found no issues with data import or export.
-However, for specific compatibility and setup instructions, please refer to the Surfer SEO and Jasper documentation.
+Both Surfer SEO and Jasper integrate smoothly with popular CMS platforms such as WordPress and Shopify.
+We tested the integrations and found no issues with data import or export.
+For detailed setup instructions, refer to the official documentation on each platform’s website.